ethereum/consensus-specs/tests/README.md

     signed_block = state_transition_and_sign_block(spec, state, block)
 ```

-Create a block signed the the appropriate proposer and advance the state
+Create a block signed by the appropriate proposer and advance the state

 ```python
     yield 'blocks', [signed_block]